Managing a Private Nature Reserve

 Those animals allocated for non-commercial hunts, as shown above in Table 2, do not raise revenue for the reserve.
 In the case of impala, hunting is used for population control.

-The 1 600 impala to be hunted, shown in Table 3 above, form part of the reserve’s management programme deemed necessary to reduce the impact impala have on the availability of grazing and hence on that available to other herbivores.
+The 1,600 impala to be hunted, shown in Table 3 above, form part of the reserves management program deemed necessary to reduce the impact impala have on the availability of grazing and hence on that available to other herbivores.

 The culling programme represents over 96% of the reserve’s hunting quota request and includes animals to be removed by Timbavati management (1 600 animals – Table 3), as well as those to be removed by landowners within the reserve (390 animals – Table 2).
 Culling programmes are costly and time-consuming, but are essential for the continued health of the reserve, and culling decisions are informed by annual vegetation condition studies.

-The above figures represent around 28 trophy hunters visiting the Timbavati during 2019, with less than 0.5% of the Timbavati’s total animal population allocated for trophy hunts.
+The above figures represent around 28 commercial hunters visiting the Timbavati during 2019, with less than 0.5% of the Timbavati’s total animal population allocated for commercial hunts.
 In 2019, the budgeted income from hunting will represent approximately 30% of the reserve’s total income.